Cristian Battocchio: Watford

 On 30 August 2012, Battocchio was loaned to Watford, with Watford having the choice to purchase him at the end of the deal.
 Battocchio played in Watford's 4–0 win over Huddersfield on 19 January, and scored Watford's final goal – his first for the club – with a lovely finish from a beautiful team move which has been described as one of the best team goals ever at Vicarage Road.
 This goal won Watford "Goal Of The Season" as voted by the fans and Battocchio was awarded the trophy.
 Battocchio then scored his second goal for Watford against Blackpool on 9 March 2013.

 Battocchio signed for Watford on a permanent basis on 19 July 2013, with the contract running for a period of three years until 2016.
 Battocchio scored his first league goal as a permanent Watford player in a 1–0 win at home to Wigan Athletic on 28 September 2013.

 Loan to Virtus Entella

 After falling down the pecking order under then Watford manager Beppe Sannino, Battocchio moved on a season-long loan to Serie B side Virtus Entella on 26 August 2014.

 Brest

 Battocchio left Watford in the summer of 2015, signing a two-year deal at Stade Brestois 29 on 11 August 2015.

 Maccabi Tel Aviv

 On 10 July 2017, Battocchio signed a two-year contract at Maccabi Tel Aviv with an option to extend for another year.

 Return to Brest

-On 19 January 2019, Battocchio signed to Brest for the second time.
+On 19 January 2019, Battocchio joined Brest for a second time.
 On 3 December 2019, he scored his first Brest goals (and Brest's first top-flight hat-trick in almost 29 years) in a 5–0 win over RC Strasbourg.

 Tokushima Vortis

-On 4 February 2021, Battochio signed with Japanese side Tokushima Vortis.
+On 4 February 2021, Battochio signed for Japanese side Tokushima Vortis.